WillXing/node_jsnsd/README.md

 #### serving static content using template engine

-Create a web server that will use any templating engine of choice to render
+Create a web server that will use any templating engine of choice to render content, the key is we need to tell Express what engine we are using and where to find the folder that contains the templates(views) etc to be rendered.

 1. - create folder & go into it